systemd/systemd/docs/NETWORK_ONLINE.md

 ## Network connectivity has been estabilished: `network-online.target`

-`network-online.target` is a target that actively waits until the nework is "up", where the definition of "up" is defined by the network management software.
+`network-online.target` is a target that actively waits until the network is "up", where the definition of "up" is defined by the network management software.
 Usually it indicates a configured, routable IP address of some kind.
 Its primary purpose is to actively delay activation of services until the